facebook/facebook-android-sdk/README.md

 Authentication and Authorization
 -----

 Authorization and login use the same method.
-By default, if you pass no ''permissions'' parameter, then you will get access to the user's general information.
+By default, if you pass an empty ''permissions'' parameter, then you will get access to the user's general information.
 This includes their name, profile picture, list of friends and other general information.
 For more information, see http://developers.facebook.com/docs/authentication/.

 If you pass in extra permissions in the permissions parameter, then you will see it.